wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/transform-business-software-authoring-with-fusion-dev/includes/6-summary.md

 Fusion Development is meant to empower both your development and business teams to create better software, faster.

-During this module you met the team at VanArsdel Heating and Air Conditioning and learned how they are forming a Fusion Development Team to increase their tech intensity to solve business problems.
+During this module, you met the team at VanArsdel Heating and Air Conditioning and learned how they are forming a Fusion Development Team to increase their tech intensity to solve business problems.
 Tech intensity involves:

 - The adoption of technology
 - The capability of individuals to use the technology